Right-wing politics: Religion

 The term family values has been used by right-wing parties—such as the Republican Party in the United States, the Family First Party in Australia, the Conservative Party in the United Kingdom, and the Bharatiya Janata Party in India—to signify support for traditional families and opposition to the changes the modern world has made in how families live.
 Supporters of "family values" may oppose abortion, euthanasia, and birth control.

 Outside the West, the Hindu nationalist movement has attracted privileged groups which fear encroachment on their dominant positions, as well as "plebeian" and impoverished groups which seek recognition around a majoritarian rhetoric of cultural pride, order, and national strength.

 In Israel, Meir Kahane advocated that Israel should be a theocratic state, where non-Jews have no voting rights, and the far-right Lehava strictly opposes Jewish assimilation and the Christian presence in Israel.
 The Jewish Defence League (JDL) in the United States was classified as "a right wing terrorist group" by the FBI in 2001.
 Many Islamist groups have been called right-wing, including the Great Union Party, the Combatant Clergy Association/Association of Militant Clergy, and the Islamic Society of Engineers of Iran.

 Social stratification

 Right-wing politics involves, in varying degrees, the rejection of some egalitarian objectives of left-wing politics, claiming either that social or economic inequality is natural and inevitable or that it is beneficial to society.
 Right-wing ideologies and movements support social order.
 The original French right-wing was called "the party of order" and held that France needed a strong political leader to keep order.

 Conservative British scholar R. J. White, who rejects egalitarianism, wrote: "Men are equal before God and the laws, but unequal in all else; hierarchy is the order of nature, and privilege is the reward of honourable service".
 American conservative Russell Kirk also rejected egalitarianism as imposing sameness, stating: "Men are created different; and a government that ignores this law becomes an unjust government for it sacrifices nobility to mediocrity".
-Kirk took as one of the "canons" of conservatism the principle that "civilized society requires orders and classes".
 Italian scholar Norberto Bobbio argued that the right-wing is inegalitarian compared to the left-wing, as he argued that equality is a relative, not absolute, concept.

 Right libertarians reject collective or state-imposed equality as undermining reward for personal merit, initiative, and enterprise.
 In their view, such imposed equality is unjust, limits personal freedom, and leads to social uniformity and mediocrity.

 In the view of philosopher Jason Stanley in How Fascism Works, the "politics of hierarchy" is one of the hallmarks of fascism, which refers to a "glorious past" in which members of the rightfully dominant group sat atop the hierarchy, and attempt to recreate this state of being.

 History

-According to The Cambridge History of Twentieth-Century Political Thought, the Right has gone through five distinct historical stages:
+According to The Cambridge History of Twentieth-Century Political Thought, (2003) the Right has gone through five distinct historical stages: